ogrieb/ogrieb.github.io/_posts/2016-12-28-on-the-algorithmics-of-bitcoin-mining.md

 So, although, the list of peer-transactions to be included in the next block is distributed to all, each miner will prepend his own coinbase transaction to this list.
 This makes mining each block a competition to be the first to publish an acceptable block header, and the winner takes it _all_.

-## Serialized Block Header and Block Hash Computation
+## Block Header Serializing and Block Hash Computation

 A [block](https://en.bitcoin.it/wiki/Block_hashing_algorithm) [header](https://bitcoin.org/en/developer-reference#block-headers) is serialized in an 80 byte octet string, containing the concatenated entries: